Great Britain: Language

 Celtic languages originated in the Hallstatt culture.

 All the modern Brythonic languages (Breton, Cornish, Welsh) are generally considered to derive from a common ancestral language termed Brittonic, British, Common Brythonic, Old Brythonic or Proto-Brythonic, which is thought to have developed from Proto-Celtic or early Insular Celtic by the 6th century AD.
 Brythonic languages were probably spoken before the Roman invasion at least in the majority of Great Britain south of the rivers Forth and Clyde, though the Isle of Man later had a Goidelic language, Manx.
 Northern Scotland mainly spoke Pritennic, which became Pictish, which may have been a Brythonic language.
 During the period of the Roman occupation of Southern Britain (AD 43 to c.
 410), Common Brythonic borrowed a large stock of Latin words.
 Approximately 800 of these Latin loan-words have survived in the three modern Brythonic languages.
 Romano-British is the name for the Latinised form of the language used by Roman authors.

 British English is spoken in the present day across the island, and developed from the Old English brought to the island by Anglo-Saxon settlers from the mid 5th century.
-Some 1.5 million people speak Scots—which was indigenous language of Scotland and has become closer to English over centuries.
+Some 1.5 million people speak Scots—which was an indigenous language of Scotland and has become closer to English over centuries.
 An estimated 700,000 people speak Welsh, an official language in Wales.
 In parts of north west Scotland, Scottish Gaelic remains widely spoken.
 There are various regional dialects of English, and numerous languages spoken by some immigrant populations.